Letter from the President: IATC Public Forum Recap & Election

 Kelly Jiang is the Board President of the Issaquah Alps Trails Club.

-Thanks to our community partner, Highlands Council, for their support in making our 2024 Public Forum a success!!
+Thanks to our community partner, Highlands Council, for their support in making our 2024 Public Forum a success!

 In the run-up to a particularly charged election, it can often feel that common ground is hard to find.
 But, one area where we can find common ground (literally) is in our public lands, and IATC’s 2024 public forum highlighted how we fund conservation of these public lands.
 It was gratifying to see elected officials and candidates from both parties in attendance, coming together to share our love for these special places.

-Our public forum brought together diverse members of our community, from those who have been involved in conservation to decades, to newer faces who are eager to make a difference.
+Our public forum brought together diverse members of our community, from those who have been involved in conservation for decades, to newer faces who are eager to make a difference.
 I had the honor of facilitating a panel discussion featuring speakers from IATC’s nonprofit and governmental partners.
 I particularly appreciated the thoughtful questions asked by our audience members.

 Our expert panelists included Ken Konigsmark from the Mountains to Sound Greenway (MTSG), Kristen Ohlson-Kiehn and Jayana Marshall from the Washington Department of Natural Resources (DNR), and Sam Jarrett from the King County Department of Natural Resources and Parks (DNRP).